The most extensive collection of coral reefs on Earth is the Great Barrier Reef.

 How many types of coral are there?

 The Great Barrier Reef is home to approximately 600 species of coral.
-Coral has two main types hard and soft.
+Coral has two main types complex and soft.

 Hard Coral Reefs are built by complex coral polyps.
 To protect themselves, they employ calcium carbonate to build sturdy structures.